 You need a vacuum machine to suck out all the water from the tank, so this job is better to leave to a mechanic workshop with these machines to do the work for you.

-You can also pump it out with the inbuilt fuel pump, but remember that the fuel pump is often fitted some millimeters up from the bottom of the tank and there is a chance that there will be water left on the bottom.
+You can also pump it out with the inbuilt fuel pump, but remember that the fuel pump is often fitted some millimeters up from the bottom of the tank and maybe there will be water left on the bottom.